Cefalù: History

-After the fall of the Western Roman Empire, the town remained part of the Byzantine Empire and the settlement was eventually moved from the plain to the current spur for defense, like many cities during the Byzantine era, as the Mediterranean was no longer solely controlled by the empire and was subject to Arab incursions.
-Nevertheless the old town was never entirely abandoned.
+After the fall of the Western Roman Empire, the town remained part of the Byzantine Empire and the settlement was eventually moved from the plain to the current spur for defense.
+This occurred among many cities during the Byzantine era, as the Mediterranean was no longer solely controlled by the empire and was subject to Arab incursions.
+The old town was never entirely abandoned.
 In 858, after a long siege, it was conquered by the Aghlabids.
 For the following two centuries, it was part of the Emirate of Sicily.

 In 1063, the Normans captured it.
-In 1131, Roger II, king of Sicily, transferred it from its almost inaccessible position to one at the foot of the rock, where there was a small but excellent harbor and began construction of the present Byzantine-style cathedral.
-In addition to Arabs the area was still inhabited by its original Greek speakers (today called Byzantine Greeks, then called Rûm i.e. 'Romans,' by the Arabs), and these Christians were then still members of the Greek Orthodox Church.
-Between the 13th century and 1451, it was under different feudal families, and then it became a possession of the Roman bishops of Cefalù.
+In 1131, Roger II, king of Sicily, transferred it from its almost inaccessible position to one at the foot of the rock, where there was a small but excellent harbor.
+There he ordered construction of the present Norman-style cathedral.
+In addition to Arabs, the area was still inhabited by its original Greek speakers (today called Byzantine Greeks, then called Rûm i.e. 'Romans,' by the Arabs), and these Christians were still members of the Greek Orthodox Church.
+Between the 13th century and 1451, the city was controlled by different feudal families, and then it became a possession of the Roman bishops of Cefalù.

 During the Risorgimento, the patriot Salvatore Spinuzza was shot here in 1857.
 Cefalù became part of the Kingdom of Italy in 1861.

+The French painter Claude Monet, visited Cefalù in 1884.
+His experience of the landscape and the light inspired several of his works.